firstdraft/guides/starter_generators.md

 > #### If you generated something mistaken:

->  - and you already  `rake db:migrate`d, first
+>  - **If you already  `rails db:migrate`d, then first**

->         rake db:rollback
+>         rails db:rollback
 >     to undo just the most recent migration.
-If you didn't `rake db:migrate` after you generated the resource, then no need to do this step.
+If you didn't `rails db:migrate` after you generated the resource, then no need to do this step.

 >  - **Next**,